OneVoltTen/request-bot/readme.md

 This request system is a web application linked to clients that automate downloading, encoding and uploading of video files.
 This system was designed to streamline the encoding procedure by easing common tasks, such as downloading, sorting, renaming, queueing, and uploading.

-## Maintained by OneVoltTen aka Yubikiri

-	This system is largely undocumented, contact the maintainer regarding setup.
-	Requires linux based system.

 ## Changes to be made
 	Move renamed files to folder, send to web interface:
 		Web interface to rename filenames:
 			Rename multiple files at once with rewrite rule.